2015 US Tzu Chi Scholars Program

 - Two letters of recommendation from teachers, counselors, and/or other advisors

-A typed autobiography (minimum two pages) that explains why you should be awarded a scholarship.
+A typed autobiography (2 to 5 pages, double spaced) that explains why you should be awarded a scholarship.
 Please include all of the following:

 - Reason for your financial need and application for this educational scholarship